Boubacar7/ptfastro/src/content/work/mission7.md

 img: /assets/stock-3.jpg
 img_alt: Soft pink and baby blue water ripples together in a subtle texture.
 description: |
   We developed brand positioning and design assets for the launch of a new colored water product.
 tags:
   - Audit
-  - Design architecture
+  - Design
   - Openshift
-  - Gitlab
-  - kyverno
+  - CI/CD
-  - RKE v2
+  - RKE
 ---

 ## DevOps Architect